Waymo sues Uber and Otto for theft of trade secrets

 The complaint makes even more allegations, accusing other former Waymo employees who left to join what would become Otto from downloading more of its trade secrets, including supplier lists and technical documents.

-The Waymo suits ties Biz Carson reporting for Business Insider that Otto’s in-house development of its own LiDAR tech was key to its acquisition by Uber, and the suit also says that Levandowski and Otto gained over half-a-billion dollars directly via the theft, and that Uber also resuscitated its own stalled efforts to compete with Waymo based on the planned abuses.
+The Waymo suits cites Biz Carson reporting for Business Insider that Otto’s in-house development of its own LiDAR tech was key to its acquisition by Uber, and the suit also says that Levandowski and Otto gained over half-a-billion dollars directly via the theft, and that Uber also resuscitated its own stalled efforts to compete with Waymo based on the planned abuses.

 Obviously this is a huge setback for Uber, at a time when it’s also facing a lot of internal and external trouble related to sexual harassment faced by a former employee and made public earlier this week.